Briggsc28/briggsc28.github.io/_posts/2015-05-05-Getting-Started-Win10-IoT.md

 # Step 3: Initiating a PowerShell (PS) Session

-Currently an active PS session is required for visual studio to perform remote debugging on the Windows 10 IoT Core Insider Preview.
+Currently an active PS session is required for visual studio to perform remote debugging on the Windows 10 IoT Core.

 1. Open an Administrator Powershell and run the following commands:
 1. Set-Item WSMan:\localhost\Client\TrustedHosts -Value <The Pi's IP Address>